speleolinux/data_directory_cataloger/README.md

 The `write_readmes.py` program does not require any extra Python modules.

 If you wish to create a web site from multiple Markdown docs then you will need to install a static web site generator.
-I'm using MkDocs <https://www.mkdocs.org>.
-But you could also use Hugo or Jekyl etc.
+I'm using MkDocs <https://www.mkdocs.org>, but you could also use Hugo or Jekyl etc.

 I'm using MkDocs installed in a Python virtual environment plus some other mkdocs modules for the Material theme and some useful macros.
 For instance